phylo42/RAPPAS/README.md

 RAPPAS (Rapid Alignment-free Phylogenetic PLacement via Ancestral Sequences) is a program dedicated to "Phylogenetic Placement" (PP) of metagenomic reads on a reference tree.
 As apposed to previous PP programs, RAPPAS uses a 2 step approach divided into a) the database build, and b) the placement itself.

-The main advantage of RAPPAS is that it is alignment free, which means that after step (a) (the DB build) is performed, metagenomic reads can be directly placed on a referene tree _WHITHOUT_ aligning them to the reference alignment on which the tree was built (as required by other approaches).
+The main advantage of RAPPAS is that it is alignment free, which means that after step (a) (the DB build) is performed, metagenomic reads can be directly placed on a referene tree _WITHOUT_ aligning them to the reference alignment on which the tree was built (as required by other approaches).

 The second advantage of RAPPAS is its algorithm based on ancestal k-mer matches, making its execution time linear with respect to the length of the placed sequences.